BellaMrx/JavaScript_Introduction-To-Web-APIs/README.md

     - 2.5.
 Extending the *CanvasRenderingContext2D*
     - 2.6.
 Overview of ready-made `<canvas>` libraries
  3. Determine the location with the geolocation API
+    - 3.1.
+Using the Geolocation API in an HTML Document
+    - 3.2.
+Handle errors and access rights of the Geolocation API

 ---------------------------------------------